-Johann Hermann Schein worked as a composer and poet.
-He studied in Leipzig and was the Cantor at St. Thomas from 1616 to 1630.
+Johann Hermann Schein was a composer and poet.
+He studied in Leipzig and held the position of St. Thomas cantor from 1616 to 1630.

-Johann Hermann Schein was born on January 20th, 1586 in Grünhain near Annaberg (Saxony) to the Lutheran pastor and magistrate Hieronymus Schein and his wife Judith.
-After the death of Schein’s father, in 1593, the widow and her children moved to Dresden.
-There, in 1599, Johann Hermann Schein became a choir boy in the Dresden Hofkapelle (Court Chapel) and learned the theory and practice of music.
+Johann Hermann Schein was born on January 20th, 1586 in Grünhain near Annaberg (Saxony) as the son of Lutheran pastor and master Hieronymus Schein and his wife Judith.
+After the death of her husband in 1593 the widow moved with her children to Dresden.
+In 1599 Johann Hermann Schein was admitted to the Dresden Court Orchestra (Dresdner Hofkapelle) as a choir boy and was taught music theory and practice.

 2. Private Life